ibm-cloud-docs/vpc/dnlb-monitoring-metrics.md

 {:note: .note}
 {:important: .important}

-# Monitoring metrics using {{site.data.keyword.cloud_notm}} {{site.data.keyword.nlb_full}} with Sysdig
+# Monitoring metrics using {{site.data.keyword.cloud_notm}} Distributed Network Load Balancer for VPC with Sysdig
-{: #nlb_monitoring-metrics-sysdig}
+{: #dnlb-metrics-sysdig}

-{{site.data.keyword.cloud}} {{site.data.keyword.nlb_full}} monitoring metrics are provided with {{site.data.keyword.cloud_notm}} Monitoring with Sysdig, a third-party monitoring tool that specializes in data aggregation, usage alerts, and in-depth visualizations.
+{{site.data.keyword.cloud}} Network Load Balancer (NLB) for VPC monitoring metrics are provided with {{site.data.keyword.cloud_notm}} Monitoring with Sysdig, a third-party monitoring tool that specializes in data aggregation, usage alerts, and in-depth visualizations.
 For more information, see [IBM Cloud Monitoring with Sysdig](/docs/Monitoring-with-Sysdig).

 Network load balancers calculate the metrics and send those metrics to your Sysdig instance, which reflects different types of use and traffic.
 You can visualize and analyze metrics from either the {{site.data.keyword.cloud_notm}} Monitoring with Sysdig dashboard, or its API.

 ## Metrics available by service plan
-{: #metrics-by-plan}
+{: #dnlb-metrics-by-plan}

 The supported monitoring metrics include:

 * Active connections to your load balancer at a given time.
 * Connection rate, or an analysis of when more or less connections are made to your load balancer.

-These metrics help track the traffic and usage patterns for your NLB and can provide insight about peak traffic hours, usage drop-offs, and overall usage patterns.
+These metrics help track the traffic and usage patterns for your network load balancers and can provide insight about peak traffic hours, usage drop-offs, and overall usage patterns.

 Each metric is composed of the following metadata types: